tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/43-signal-input.md

 age = input<number>()
 ```

+You can read more about signal inputs [here](https://angular.dev/guide/signals/inputs).

 ## Statement

 In this small application, the goal is to refactor the `UserComponent` to utilize `SignalInput`.